Health Plan Glossary

 3. Member:

-A policyholder or eligible spouse or dependent who is properly enrolled in a health plan.
+A policyholder, spouse, domestic partner, or eligible family dependent who is properly enrolled in a health plan.

 7. O

-The period from November 1st through January 15th which the member has the opportunity to enroll for coverage without requiring a Qualifying Event.
+The period from November 1st through January 15th when individuals can apply for new coverage or make changes to their current policy without requiring a Qualifying Event.

 2. Out-of-pocket maximum:

-The total amount of copayments, coinsurance and deductible that a member must pay in a calendar year before the plan begins to pay 100 percent for covered services within that calendar year.
+The total amount of copayments, coinsurance and deductible that a member must pay in a plan year before the plan begins to pay 100 percent for covered services within that plan year.

 8. P